SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 ```

 So at the current state of our simulation we have a total energy
-(per square meter as we haven't multiplied by the surface area)
+(per square meter as we haven't multiplied by the surface area of the planet)

 ```@example analysis
 # flat copies for convenience